annajenul/UBayFSpy/docs/quickstart.rst

 Quickstart
 ==========

-The UBayFS package implements the framework proposed in the article [Jenul et al. (2022)](https://link.springer.com/article/10.1007/s10994-022-06221-9), together with an interactive Shiny dashboard, which makes UBayFS applicable to R-users with different levels of expertise.
+The UBayFSpy package implements the framework proposed in the article [Jenul et al. (2022)](https://link.springer.com/article/10.1007/s10994-022-06221-9).
 UBayFS is an ensemble feature selection technique embedded in a Bayesian statistical framework.
 The method combines data and user knowledge, where the first is extracted via data-driven ensemble feature selection.
 The user can control the feature selection by assigning prior weights to features and penalizing specific feature combinations.
 In particular, the user can define a maximal number of selected features and must-link constraints (features must be selected together) or